SolitarySolomon/Project_1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly __available___, in addition to restricting ___access__ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
 The load balancers help to protect against potential Denial of Service attacks that could be used to damage crucial points of the network.
- What is the advantage of a jump box?

 The jump box provides a hardened and monitored contact point providing access to more sensitive machines.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __logs___ and system __statistics___.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system statistics.
-- _TODO: What does Filebeat watch for?
-Filebeat sends logs and files to a centralized point to allow easy access to multiple servers, VMs, Etc of logs and important information.
+ Filebeat sends logs and files to a centralized point to allow easy access to multiple servers, VMs, Etc of logs and other important information.
-- _TODO: What does Metricbeat record?
-Metricbeat takes statistics, collects them and sends themto an output of your choice.
+ Metricbeat takes statistics, collects them and sends them to an output of your choice.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.